tenstorrent/tt-inference-server/tt-metal-llama3-70b/README.md

 sudo usermod -aG dockermount <host user>
 # UID 1000 is the container user
 sudo usermod -aG dockermount 1000
-# this will make the files readable OUTSIDE the container via group permissions
-sudo chown -R 1000:dockermount ${PERSISTENT_VOLUME}
 # refresh groups in current shell, may need to logout and back in to have on new shells
 newgrp dockermount
 ```